MM520J/reactcircleci/projects/project2b/README.md

                 hobbies: string list }
 ```

 You must come up with your own implementation for the data type for the database `db`.
-As provided above, `person` includes `name`, `age`, and `hobbies`, which is the data we would like to add to our
+As provided above, `person` includes `name`, `age`, and `hobbies`, which is the data we would like to add to our database.

+Given a piece of data like